Are you using Adulterated Jeera/Cumin?

 • Coating it with substances like mud or stone powder.

-Simple ways to verify the purity of Jeera:
+Simple ways to verify the purity of Jeera /Cumin:

 To ensure the quality of cumin, you can perform simple tests: